sesaquecruz/dotfiles/README.md

-# Configurations for Dev Environment.
+# Configurations for Dev Environment

 ## Tools